-De Vere are committed to carrying out its business ethically and with integrity and continue to take appropriate steps to identify and reduce the risk of any form of slavery and human trafficking within its business and supply chain.
-The group will not knowingly support or deal with any business involved in slavery, human trafficking and child or sexual exploitation.
+De Vere continues to be committed to carrying out its business ethically and with integrity and continue to take appropriate steps to identify and reduce the risk of any form of slavery and human trafficking within its business and supply chain.
+We will not knowingly support or deal with any business involved in slavery, human trafficking and child or sexual exploitation.